ybatrakov/Elektron-SDK/README.md

 	- 12 2013
 	- 11 2012
 	- 10 2010
-4. open Visual Studio and load Cpp-C/ESDK.sln.
+4. open Visual Studio, load Cpp-C/ESDK.sln, and build the solution.
 The build choices are Debug_MDd and Release_MD; both static and shared versions of the libraries and examples are built for each choice.

 **To build Cpp/Linux:**